Animal Reproductive Strategies

 Prairie vole.
 Image credit: By United States National Park Service – Tallgrass Prairie National Preserve, Public Domain, https://commons.wikimedia.org/w/index.php?curid=3260038

-True monogamy, also called sexual monogamy, is where both partners mate only with each other; true monogamy is exceedingly rare.
-Much more common is social monogamy, where two individuals partner together to rear their offspring, but also engage in “extra-pair copulations,” or matings with other individual (in human social parlance, we would call this “infidelity”).
-Social monogamy has both advantages and disadvantages for each partner.
-You can imagine the advantage for a male in this scenario: he helps rear offspring with his social partner, increasing the likely survival of those offspring, but he also mates with other females, thus increasing his total number of offspring (assuming any of these other offspring also survive).
+• You can imagine the advantage for a male in this scenario: he helps rear offspring with his social partner, increasing the likely survival of those offspring; but he also mates with other females, thus increasing his total number of offspring (assuming any of these other offspring also survive).

 Male and female zebrafinch.
 Zebrafinches, like many songbirds, exhibit a socially monogamous mating system.
 Image credit: Keith Gerstung, Wikimedia Commons https://commons.wikimedia.org/wiki/File:Taeniopygia_guttata_-Bird_Kingdom,_Niagara_Falls,_Ontario,_Canada_-pair-8a.jpg

-Polygamy refers to either one male mating with multiple females or one female mates with many males.
-When one male mating with multiple females, called polygyny (“many females”), the female takes responsibility for most of the parental care as the single male is not capable of providing care to that many offspring.
+Polygyny: When one male mating with multiple females, called polygyny (“many females”), the female takes responsibility for most of the parental care as the single male is not capable of providing care to that many offspring.
 For instance, imagine that a male has established a territory such that he can provide access to resources.
 Females that enter the territory are drawn to its resource richness, which may signal that he has good genes for protecting a territory.
 The female benefits by mating with a genetically fit male at the cost of having no male help care for the offspring.
-For example, in the yellow-rumped honeyguide (a bird) males defend beehives because the females feed on beewax.
+For example, in the yellow-rumped honeyguide (a bird) males defend beehives because the females feed on beeswax.
 As the females approach to find beeswax, the male defending the nest will mate with them.

 Harem mating structures are a type of polygynous system where certain males dominate mating while controlling a territory with resources.
 In elephant seals, the alpha male dominates the mating within the group.
 Another type of polygyny is a lek system.
 In leks, the species has a communal courting area where several males perform elaborate displays for females, and the females choose their mate from the performing males.
 Lekking behavior is observed in several bird species including the sage grouse and the prairie chicken.